 What styles of yoga do you teach?

 So glad you asked!
-Here at TPY, we teach hot power, power, core power, vinyasa, yin, restorative, hatha and women’s only nude yoga.
+Here at TPY, we teach hot power, power, core power, vinyasa, yin, restorative, women’s only nude yin yoga and power pilates.

 Here’s a little yoga history (very basic and summarised a lot): Krishnamacharya was the number one man who taught BKS Iyengar, Pattabhi Jois and TKV Desikachar.
 Pattabhi Jois was the founder of ashtanga yoga, a strong style of yoga with a focus on breath and movement.
 The Primary Series is mostly taught in ashtanga studios around the world.
 It is a set sequence of poses that are practised in a specific order.
 It would seem that some yogis got a bit bored with routine, but loved the power of the ashtanga style, so off they went and taught sequences that were still strong, but more varied.
 These are often called power yoga, flow yoga, vinyasa yoga, etc …